zedlopez/inf7/README.md

 $ inf7 fake --name a_walk_in_the_park "A Walk in the Park"
 ```

+## Census

+The census subcommand performs an extension census (i.e., updates the External directory's Documentation folder) and inf7 generates its own HTML versions of any extensions that haven't been seen before or have been updated.
+With the --force option, it does all of them regardless of file modification time.
+This will be slow if you have a lot of extensions in your external dir.

 ## Smoke testing an extension

 The test subcommand has an ``--ext`` flag that takes an extension.
 It creates a temporary project with a story file that includes the extension and tries compiling it.
 It takes most of the same parameters as init; in particular, be sure that ``--external`` is set appropriately for dependencies to be found.